pumapayio/pumapay-token/README.md

 uint256 constant private ONE_ETHER = 1 ether;         // PumaPay token has 18 decimals - same as one ETHER
 uint256 constant private MINIMUM_AMOUN_OF_ETH_FOR_OPARATORS = 0.01 ether; // minimum amount of ETHER the owner/executor should have
 ```
-#### Public Functions - Onwer
+#### Public Functions - Owner
 ##### addExecutor()
 Adds an existing executor.
-It can be executed only by the onwer.
+It can be executed only by the owner.
 The balance of the owner is checked and if funding is needed 1 ETH is transferred.
 ```solididty
 function addExecutor(address _executor)